antronerds/r2-tutorials/docs/Exporting_Data.md

 A “datagrabber.txt” hyperlink is generated on the fly and appears on your screen.
 Right-click the link and store the tab delimited file with expression data on your hard drive.
-In case a dataset contains more than 60.000 reporters, then R2 only allows up to 60.000 reporters to be exported, due to the large file-sizes which would have to be created.
+In case a dataset contains more than 60.000 reporters and/or exceeds 300mb in size, then R2 only allows up to 60.000 reporters to be exported.
+This restriction is imposed due to the large file-sizes which would have to be created.
-You may always drop r2-support a note, if you require these large amounts, and we will dispatch those via other means.
+You can always drop r2-support a note, if you require these large datasets as a whole.We will then dispatch those via other means (via a file transfer service).